scikit-hep/uproot3/README.rst

 Introductory tutorials
 ----------------------

 Reference documentation is not the place to start learning about a topic.
-Introductory tutorials are included on this page.
+Introductory tutorials are provided below.

 - `Exploring a file`_
 - `Array-reading parameters`_